fuankarion/Vision17/Lab1-Linux/readme.md

 5. Crop all images to make them square (256x256).
 Tip: do not forget about  [imagemagick](http://www.imagemagick.org/script/index.php).

 ### Report
-Complete the 5 previous tasks in a linux evirrorment (use either live cd/virtual machine/local installation/cloud service, it is your choice, just make sure you report this) .
+Complete the 5 previous tasks in a linux environment (use either live cd/virtual machine/local installation/cloud service, it is your choice, just make sure you report this) .
 DO NOT use a graphical interface to complete them.
-For aevery task write a detailed description of all the commands/scripts you used to complete them.
+For every task write a detailed description of all the commands/scripts you used to complete them.

 The deadline for this lab is....

 ## Tutorial

 http://www.ee.surrey.ac.uk/Teaching/Unix/